awesome-foss/awesome-sysadmin/README.md

 * [Duplicati](http://www.duplicati.com) - Multiple backends, encryption, web-ui and multi-OS backup tool.
 * [Duplicity](http://duplicity.nongnu.org/) - Encrypted bandwidth-efficient backup using the rsync algorithm.
 * [Elkarbackup](https://github.com/elkarbackup/elkarbackup) - Backup solution based on RSnapshot with a simple web interface
+* [Kopia](https://kopia.io/) - Fast and encrypted incremental backups, compression and deduplication, CLI and GUI.
 * [rclone](https://rclone.org/) - a command line program to sync files and directories to and from several cloud storage systems/providers.
 * [Rdiff-backup](http://www.nongnu.org/rdiff-backup/) - An easy A remote incremental backup of all your files.
 * [Restic](https://restic.net/) - Secure, remote backup tool.
 Designed to be easy, fast, verifiable and efficient.